slogan621/tscharts/consent/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 404 NOT FOUND<br />
-  * **Code:** 500 SERVER ERRORi
+  * **Code:** 500 SERVER ERROR

-  `Creating a consent information that has the same register as one that already exists in the database returns a BAD REQUEST response.
+  `Creating a consent information that has the same register as one that already exists in the database returns a BAD REQUEST response.`

 * **Example:**